cal-poly-dxhub/university-buyerreview/README.md

 **All work produced is open source.
 More information can be found in the GitHub repo.**

 ## PO Workflow automation overview
-- The [DxHub](https://dxhub.calpoly.edu/challenges/) developed an agentic solution that takes in documents detailing a specific purcahse order and outp uts a list of checks.
+- The [DxHub](https://dxhub.calpoly.edu/challenges/) developed an agentic solution that takes in documents detailing a specific purchase order and outputs a list of checks.
 This workflow contains many agents:

     #### Document Parser Agent
     - Classifies document type and uses tooling to determine which prompt to use to parse each document